COST GUIDES

 Pressurised hot water cylinder costs typically fall between around £400 and £2,000.

-However, this can vary widely depending on lots of factors – such as the cylinder’s size, make, model.
+However, this can vary widely depending on lots of factors, including the cylinder's size, make and model.

 In particular, which type of unvented hot water cylinder you opt for will play a big part in establishing your overall costs.